VeldEnDuin/VeldEnDuin.github.io/en/amenities/internet.md

 One ticket per appliance.

-Book our [Veld&Duin service offer][veld_duin_service.en] upon reservation.
-This offer includes 2 internet tickets for the length of your stay.
+When booking a chalet, caravan or apartment 2 internet tickets are included in the rent price for the length of your stay.